Florence Baker: Early life

-Some sources say that Florence Baker began life in 1841 in Nagyenyed, Hungary (today Aiud, Romania) as Barbara Maria von Sas.
+Some sources say that Florence Baker began life in 1841 in Nagyenyed, Principality of Transylvania (today Aiud, Romania) as Barbara Maria von Sas.
 The story handed down in the Baker family is that she was the daughter of a Székely officer from a Hungarian noble family, who had estates in Transylvania, called von Sas (a branch of the von Sass family) and whilst she was young, during the Hungarian Revolution of 1848 "her father and brothers had been killed before her eyes".
 As an adolescent, she spoke Hungarian, German, Romanian, and Turkish.
-She may have been fourteen when she was being sold as a slave in Vidin, a town and fortified port on the River Danube in what was then the Ottoman Empire and is now in Bulgaria, in January 1859.
+She was sold as a slave in Vidin, a town and fortified port on the River Danube in what was then the Ottoman Empire and is now in Bulgaria, in January 1859.
 According to certain accounts, she was destined to be owned by the Pasha of Vidin, but she had been spotted by Samuel Baker.
 He and Maharaja Duleep Singh were both on a hunting trip.
-Samuel Baker bribed the guards and Florence was allowed to escape into his ownership.
+It was said that Samuel Baker bribed the guards and Florence was allowed to escape into his ownership, but later accounts said that Samuel Baker simply bought her.